About Us

 1921: Funds were appropriated by the Illinois General assembly for the construction of a research laboratory and library building which was to be connected to the main hospital building.

-1925: The research building opens (the part of the College of Medicine on Polk Street midway between Wood and Wolcott).
-The original configuration of the five floors had the pharmacology laboratories and the library (upon completion of the Health Sciences Library on the corner of Polk and Wood in 1973 this was converted to what is presently the Faculty-Alumni center) on the first floor, pathology and bacteriology on second floor, physiology and physiological chemistry on the third floor, anatomy on the fourth floor and the animal hospital and operating rooms on the fifth floor.
+1925: The part of the College of Medicine on Polk Street midway between Wood and Wolcott opened as the research building.
+The original configuration of the five floors had the pharmacology laboratories and the library.
+Upon completion of the Health Sciences Library on the corner of Polk and Wood in 1973 this was converted to what is presently the Faculty‐Alumni center on the first floor, pathology and bacteriology on the second floor, physiology and physiological chemistry on the third floor, anatomy on the fourth floor, and the animal hospital and operating rooms on the fifth floor.

 -